Chssam/pixel_maper/pxls-placemaper/README.md

 - V0.Latest - Abandoned the name, follow up with the latest number instead
 - V0.4 - With GIF Placemap!
 - V0.5 - "canvas_code" in setting.ron file now accept String
+- V0.5.1 - Some changes forgotten, now with executable application

 Suggest to use the latest, got more features and ~~bug~~ fixes.